 I also read a lot of the Redwall series by Brian Jacques.
 I love animals.
 Especially animals who live in castles and carry swords and fight and sing and eat.
 Brian Jacques was who got me into fantasy.

 I then need to mention J.K.
 Rowling.
 Reading the Harry Potter series took me to a whole new experience of reading books.
 I felt like I was a part of the world as I was reading.
-I even made my own world like Harry Potter
+I even made my own world like Harry Potter.

 I remember rewriting all the subject names in my assignment pad to subject names studied at Hogwarts.
 Math became Defense Against the Dark Arts.
 Science became Potions.
 History became History of Magic.
 English became Transfiguration.
 And Gym became Quidditch.
 It was also the first time reading a book with relatable characters.
 I felt like Harry, Ron, and Hermione were also my friends.
 These books became lengthy in page count, but I would still read them in a few days.
 That just shows how great of a series Harry Potter is.